isaacsas/SPRFittingPaper2023.jl/docs/src/surrogate_construction.md

 single CPU core).
 We start by loading the needed packages:
 ```@example serialsur
 using SPRFittingPaper2023, JLD

-# import a useful but non-exported function:
-using SPRFittingPaper2023
 ```

 We next define the parameter ranges we wish to tabulate the surrogate over.